Fischetti22/CSCE580_IntroAI/Quiz3/Quiz3_Answers.md

 - Less memory usage for deep searches

 **Observations:**
-- Both algorithms found solutions of equal length in all test cases
+- Both BFS and DFS returned the same solution lengths for all solvable cases
-- DFS was generally faster (0.04-0.31 ms vs 0.09-4.3 ms)
+- DFS tended to be a bit faster on my runs (likely lower overhead), but times do fluctuate slightly
-- Both correctly identified impossible case (2M, 3C)
+- Both correctly flagged 2M, 3C as impossible
-- All solutions verified as valid and reach goal state
+- I spot-checked the move sequences; they satisfy the constraints at each step

 For complete detailed output with verification steps, see `Test_Results.txt`